mathgladiator/adama-lang/reference/src/guide/local-variables-and-assignment.md

 ### Define by type

-Each native type can be defined within a code block:
+Native [types](./types.md) can be defined within code without a value as many of them have defaults:

 ```adama
 #transition {